 - Read and understand the problem statement and the various constraints described in the problem.
 This helps to avoid any rework and saves time in Tests.

-- Take a quick tour to familiarize yourself with the code editor and know how to run and submit code.
+- Take a quick tour to familiarize yourself with the code editor and learn how to run and submit code.
 Click on the question mark icon and select Show Tour.

 - The Languages option lists the programming languages permitted by the test setter to answer the question.
 Select the required language from the list.

-- Once you have finished answering your question click on Run Tests to test your code.
+- Once you have answered your question, click on Run Tests to test your code.

 - Once you run your code, Test cases execute to validate your answer.
 If permitted for your Test, you can use the IntelliSense-like-code-autocomplete capability in the editor to avoid compilation and syntax errors and make effective use of your Test time.